 The Timmy & Tammy series by Ruth Wan-Lau

-Available at $36.92 per set from major bookstores and Armour Publishing.
+Price: $36.92 per set, available at major bookstores and Armour Publishing.

 Growing Up With Lee Kuan Yew by Lawrence Koh Choon Teck